martinthomson/http-replay/draft-thomson-http-replay.md

 By their nature, clients have control over whether a given request is sent in early data -- thereby giving the client control over risk of replay.
-Absent other information, clients MAY send requests with safe HTTP methods in early data when it is available, and SHOULD NOT send unsafe methods (or methods whose safety is not known) in early data.
+Absent other information, clients MAY send requests with safe HTTP methods (see
+{{!RFC7231}}, Section 4.2.1) in early data when it is available, and SHOULD NOT send unsafe methods (or methods whose safety is not known) in early data.

 If the server rejects early data, a client MUST start sending again as though the connection was new.
 For HTTP/2, this means re-sending the connection